 I give them the ability to make natural traps, and search for natural traps.
 Boom.
 Interesting choices in non-combat time other than tracking.

 I give them herbalism and bush medicine to make them healers because if rangers don't know that isht then they die all alone in the woods.
 Just makes sense, and is uber useful for the party.

 See how easy that is?
-But just like the bard because more capable and proactive between 3rd and 5th editions, the ranger fell from grace.
+But just like the bard became more capable and proactive between 3rd and 5th editions, the ranger fell from grace.
 How ironic that the tracker and wayfinder class has lost its way.